Ukraine invasion: What to know as Russian forces target Kyiv

 With growing signs that Russia aims to overthrow him and his government, Ukranian President Volodymyr Zelenskyy called on Ukrainians to “stand firm.”

-U.S. defense officials said they believe the Russian offensive has encountered considerable resistance and is proceeding more slowly than Moscow had envisioned, though that could change quickly.

-Kyiv Mayor Vitali Klitschko extended the city's curfew from 5 p.m. until 8 a.m.
+Kyiv Mayor Vitali Klitschko extended the city's curfew from 5 p.m.
+Saturday until 8 a.m.
+Monday to keep people indoors on Sunday.
 He said “all civilians on the street during the curfew will be considered members of the enemy’s sabotage and reconnaissance groups.”

 WHERE IS UKRAINE'S PRESIDENT?